-- D. Seller shall determine the boundaries where continuous or intermittent noise is expected to exceed the AGCIH TLVs for noise.
-Seller shall enforce the use of hearing protection within those identified boundaries. - E. Seller shall maintain current documented exposure assessments for employees performing tasks where sound levels exceed eighty-five (85) dBA and hearing protection is not required. - F. Seller shall maintain a list of equipment that exceeds eighty-five (85) dBA noise exposure (either continuous or impulse/impact noise). - 12.26 Fall Protection - A. Seller shall perform all work activities requiring fall protection in accordance with 29 CFR Part 1926 Subpart M. Seller shall submit a Fall Protection Plan(s) for Company approval, which provides for roof work or work activities having over six (6) feet elevation, leading edge work, safety net systems, warning line systems and controlled access zones as applicable.
-Minimum horizontal distance from the roof edge is six (6) feet for roofing activities and ten (10) feet for general rooftop activities. - B. All manufactured equipment utilized for fall protection shall be rated, inspected, and properly implemented in practice. - C. Evaluate all overhead work for fall exposures and plan and install required fall protection systems prior to assigning the work to employees. - D. Make maximum use of primary fall prevention systems such as scaffolds, aerial lifts, personnel hoists, etc. These systems shall be equipped with complete working/walking surfaces free of floor openings, with standard guardrail systems in place and a safe means of access. - E. Seller's ES&H Program shall include a 100% fall protection policy that makes provision for secondary fall protection (full-body harness) for all employees who are working or traveling more than six (6) feet above the ground or a lower surface level. - F. Where lifeline systems are used, anchor points shall be capable of supporting at least 5,000 pounds.
+12.26 Fall Protection

+- A. Seller shall perform all work activities requiring fall protection in accordance with 29 CFR Part 1926 Subpart M. Seller shall submit a Fall Protection Plan(s) for Company approval, which provides for roof work or work activities having over 6-feet elevation, leading edge work, safety net systems, warning line systems and controlled access zones as applicable.
+Minimum horizontal distance from the roof edge is 6 feet for roofing activities and 10 feet for general rooftop activities. - B. All manufactured equipment utilized for fall protection shall be rated, inspected, and properly implemented in practice.

+- C. Evaluate all overhead work for fall exposures and plan and install required fall protection systems prior to assigning the work to employees. - D. Make maximum use of primary fall prevention systems such as scaffolds, aerial lifts, personnel hoists, etc. These systems shall be equipped with complete working/walking surfaces free of floor openings, with standard guardrail systems in place and a safe means of access. - E. Seller's ES&H Program shall include a 100% fall protection policy that makes provision for secondary fall protection (full-body harness) for all employees who are working or traveling more than 6 feet above ground. - F. Where lifeline systems are used, anchor points shall be capable of supporting at least 5,000 pounds.
 Lifelines shall be installed and maintained by qualified persons who are competent and possess the rigging knowledge necessary to ensure the integrity and safety factors necessary for lifeline system installation.
 Lanyards shall be secured to vertical lifelines by rope grabs only.
 Knots, painters-hitches, or loops are not acceptable.
-Horizontal lifelines shall have tieoff points at least waist high. - G. When using retractable lifeline devices, Seller shall secure them by means capable of supporting at least 5000 pounds. - H. Seller shall require employees to wear approved safety harness/lanyard systems if they work from ladders where the fall exposure is more than six (6) feet, and they are unable to maintain three (3) points of contact.

-- I. In situations where a fall could result in impalement or other injury (i.e., working over a hot process, operating equipment), Seller shall utilize fall protection equipment regardless of the potential fall distance. - J. Seller shall cap the ends of vertical impaling objects such as rebar with protective devices such as blocks of 2 x 4-inch lumber, rebar caps, or other items which adequately cover the impaling end of the objects. - K. Seller personnel shall utilize auxiliary fall protection equipment, such as static lines, perimeter guards, or other suitable means when traveling from one (1) location to another in elevated positions. - L. Seller's Competent Person shall inspect personal Fall Protection equipment at least every three (3) months. - 12.27 Thermal Stress - A. Seller shall develop and implement a Thermal Stress Program that meets the guidelines in the most recent ACGIH TLV publication, as applicable.
+Horizontal lifelines shall have tie-off points at least waist high. - G. When using retractable lifeline devices, Seller shall secure them by means capable of supporting at least 5000 pounds. - H. Seller shall require employees to wear approved safety harness/lanyard systems if they work from ladders where the fall exposure is more than 6 feet, and they are unable to maintain 3-point contact. - I. In situations where a fall could result in impalement or other injury (i.e., working over a hot process, operating equipment), Seller shall utilize fall protection equipment regardless of the potential fall distance. - J. Seller shall cap the ends of vertical impaling objects such as rebar with protective devices such as blocks of 2 x 4 inch lumber, rebar caps, or other items which adequately cover the impaling end of the objects. - K. Seller personnel shall utilize auxiliary fall protection equipment, such as static lines, perimeter guards, or other suitable means when traveling from one location to another in elevated positions. - L. Seller's Competent Person shall inspect personal Fall Protection equipment at least every three months.

+12.27 Thermal Stress

+- A. Seller shall develop and implement a Thermal Stress Program that meets the guidelines in the most recent ACGIH TLV publication, as applicable.
 Seller's Thermal Stress Program shall be submitted for Company approval. - B. Seller shall maintain documented assessments (i.e., timed work rest requirement, wet-bulb readings, heart rate monitor, etc.) for employees performing tasks.
-Assessments shall be available to the Company upon request. - C. Train field employees, especially front-line supervisors, on the warning signs/symptoms of early heat or cold related disorders, and instruct workers on the clothing and work methods best suited to avoid heat and/or cold stress.
-Stay times shall be developed to reduce the possibility of heat or cold related disorders. - 12.28 Explosives
+Assessments shall be available to the Company upon request. - C. Train field employees, especially front line supervisors, on the warning signs/symptoms of early heat or cold related disorders, and instruct workers on the clothing and work methods best suited to avoid heat and/or cold stress.
+Stay times shall be developed to reduce the possibility of heat or cold related disorders.

+12.28 Explosives

-Possession and use of explosives are prohibited at Y-12.
+Possession and use of explosives is prohibited at Y-12 Site.